minoobeyzavi/Twinkle/README.md

 ### Future Direction

 Transformative Suggestions on tweets whilst editing the tweet - to be offered as a feature on Twitter.
-"J.F.Kennedy: I would never lie to you." -> "I have integrity for greater good” This is modeled based on choice of words, context, strength of expressivity, expressions, grammar, punctuation, case-sensitivity, previous usage, conceptual vs literal alacrity and contradictions of the two
+- "J.F.Kennedy: I would never lie to you." -> "I have integrity for greater good.”
+This is modeled based on choice of words, context, strength of expressivity, expressions, grammar, punctuation, case-sensitivity, previous usage, conceptual vs literal alacrity and contradictions of the two:
-Conceptual:  "John F. Kennedy: I would never lie to you."
+- Conceptual:  "John F. Kennedy: I would never lie to you."
-Literal: "Good Morning”
+- Literal: "Good Morning”
-Giving weight power to words: "Audacity of Hope" vs. "Make America Great Again”
+And Giving weight power to words:
+- "Audacity of Hope" vs. "Make America Great Again”

 #### References